What is an Anxiety Disorder?

 Post Traumatic Stress Disorder (PTSD) is the experience, or witness of, or confrontation with an event or events that involved actual or threatened death, or serious injury, or threat of physical injury of self or others.
 The major feature of PTSD is the reliving of the event through dreams, nightmares or flashbacks.

 Commonly treated examples of anxiety are public speaking anxiety, performance anxiety, social anxiety, blushing, interview anxiety, exam nerves, health anxiety, fear of flying, financial and economic worries and driving anxiety.

 About the Author

-Nigel Magowan is a professional and experienced Solution-Focused Integrative Psychotherapist, Life Coach, a Licensed NLP Master Practitioner, and a Clinical Hypnotherapist.
+Nigel Magowan is a Manchester based UKCP Registered Psychotherapist, EMDR Therapist, Life Coach, a Licensed NLP Master Practitioner, and a Clinical Hypnotherapist.
 He combines all his training, skills and experience to produce a flexible treatment that is tailored to your specific needs.

 He helps people with anxiety, panic attacks, PTSD, complex trauma, bereavement, stress management, addictions, anger, IBS, depression, pain control, confidence and self-esteem, insomnia, public speaking and performance anxiety, fears, phobias, eating disorders, and study and sport performance enhancement.

-He is a a UKCP Candidate in Training; an Accredited member of the Community for Contemporary Psychotherapy; a senior member of the General Hypnotherapy Register, a full member of the Hypnotherapy Association; an Approved Anxiety UK Therapist; a Professional Member of the Association for Neuro-Linguistic Programming (ANLP); the NHS Directory of Complementary & Alternative Practitioners; the UK Register of IBS Therapists; an Approved Anxiety UK Therapist.
+He is a fully UKCP accredited and registered psychotherapist; an Accredited member of the Community for Contemporary Psychotherapy; a senior member of the General Hypnotherapy Register; an Approved Anxiety UK Therapist; a Professional Member of the Association for Neuro-Linguistic Programming (ANLP); a member of the EMDR Association of UK and Ireland.